nextnanopy/nextnanopy/docs/examples/Example_advanced1_ExecutionQueue_for_parallel_execution.rst

 input files simultaneously using nextnanopy.Sweep.execute_sweep(parallel_limit = n).
-Implementation of the parallelization is based on thread like object nextanopy.inputs.ExecutionQueue.
+Implementation of the parallelization is based on thread like object nextnanopy.inputs.ExecutionQueue.
 This example shows how to use this object directly to parallel several simulations at a time if your goal doesn’t fall under Sweep